-I wholly trust that there is life on other planets, but aliens aren’t creepy blobs or elongated masses with telepathy, or even possessing Spock-like ears.
+I wholly trust that there is life on other planets, but aliens aren’t creepy blobs or elongated masses with telepathy.
 “Aliens” look just like us: human beings made in the image of our shared Father in Heaven.
 (Animals, however, may likely be very different than our earth’s, but I’m not creative enough to come up with those so I stole earth’s animals for my series).

 I think our spiritual siblings on other worlds experience trials and tests, frustrations and fears, happiness and holiness quite the same as us.
 That’s because God’s plan of salvation is the same everywhere in the universe, because He is the same everywhere.
 As philosopher Pierre Teilhard de Chardin has famously said,

 “We are not human beings having a spiritual experience.
 We are spiritual beings having a human experience.”
 (I would add, either on this world or one of millions others.)

 At the heart of that human experience is the test of our wills.
 What do we want more: to follow God and His will for us, or to follow after our own impulses?
 And at the root of that is our ability to choose what we worship, how we live, and what we pursue.

 But as I’ve been writing this series, something fascinating has happened: each year those choices become more restricted by those who would control us.

 When I started drafting this series back in 2010 I couldn’t have comprehended how much American society would change.
 I’ve found problems I’ve written in my books occurring already, and frankly, it makes me quite concerned.

 Much of the “Forest at the Edge” series pivots upon this declaration: